jhockx/ha-configuration/GWL monitoring.md

 ## Combining sensors
 Now we can start combining and fixing some sensors.
 I wanted to:
 - Fix the solar panel realtime readout: The SMA device stops sending out values during the night, which means `sensor.pv_power` will be "unknown" during this time, while it obviously is just zero.
+- Fix some MQTT sensors that don't send zero values.
+By setting the `expire_after`, the sensor becomes "unknown" after some amount of time.
+For some sensors we know that "unknown" is actually zero.
 - Display the current tarif from the P1 meter with words, not integer coded.
+- See the total direct power usage
 - See the total solar power delivered to the P1 meter (low + high tarif)
 - See the total electricity consumption from the P1 meter (low + high tarif)
 - See the total electricity consumption (low + high tarif + direct solar energy usage)